StevenBlack/btcdb/readme.md

 the local blockchain, and provides an [extensive API named BitcoinRPC](https://developer.bitcoin.org/reference/rpc/), but offers no way to query and aggregate the blockchain directly.

 I really want a way to explore the Bitcoin blockchain as a SQL database.
 PostgreSQL is used here because I use it all the time, it's awesome, and it's free.

 ## Current Capabilities

 Get help with by using the `-h` or `--help` flag.

+**Take note**: You'll need a copy of Bitcoin Core running and addressable.

 ```
 Usage: btcdb [OPTIONS]